vvaltchev/tilck/README.md

 The UEFI bootloader
 ----------------------------------------

-`exOS` includes also a fully-working EFI bootloader which boots the kernel in graphics mode (text mode is not available when booting using UEFI).
+`Tilck` includes also a fully-working EFI bootloader which boots the kernel in graphics mode (text mode is not available when booting using UEFI).

 Hardware support
 --------------------

-From the beginning of its development, `exOS` has been tested both on virtualized hardware (`qemu`, `virtualbox`, `vmware workstation`) and on several hardware machines.
-Therefore, `exOS` should work on any `i686+` machine compatible with the IBM-PC architecture, supporting the PSE (page-size extension) feature (introduced in Pentium Pro, 1995).
-If you want to try it, just use `dd` to store `exos.img` in a flash drive and than use it for booting.
+From the beginning of its development, `Tilck` has been tested both on virtualized hardware (`qemu`, `virtualbox`, `vmware workstation`) and on several hardware machines.
+Therefore, `Tilck` should work on any `i686+` machine compatible with the IBM-PC architecture, supporting the PSE (page-size extension) feature (introduced in Pentium Pro, 1995).
+If you want to try it, just use `dd` to store `tilck.img` in a flash drive and than use it for booting.

 How to build & run
 ---------------------